How to Transition from a Day Job to a Career in Trucking

 Watch Out for Mountain Pass Weather

-Arizona may be known for its deserts, but it has mountains too.
+The southwest may be known for its deserts, but it has mountains too.
 Truck drivers passing through areas like Flagstaff, the Mogollon Rim, or other high-altitude locations may encounter cold temperatures, snow, and icy roads.
 Even light snow can make roads slippery, so prepare by checking the weather for mountain routes and adjusting your schedule if needed.
 Winter tires, chains, or even snow socks can be lifesavers in these areas.

 Be Aware of Rapid Temperature Changes